DrNicoleTobias/Ray_PaperArtifacts/README.md

 This folder contains all of the custom PCB Eagle design files (PDFs of the schematic and board design files are also included for reviewer convenience), Bill of Materials (BOM), and 3D prototype housing/enclosures files used to create a Ray sensor.

 ## Software
 All software provided is either C code compiled and ran on the MSP430FR5994 chips used for our sensor and base station or python3 scripting code that is processed on a base station or laptop.
-The following subfolders contain the code needed to gather the raw features from a Ray sensor (0_Get_Features) and train a decision tree classifier model using those features (1_Train_Model).
-Once trained, the model will need to be implemented in the experiment code subfolders 2_Controlled_Studies and 3_Uncontrolled_Studies.
+Because there are variations in both component quality, doorway and lighting conditions, you may find that you want to train the classifier model on data more closely related to your office environment to improve accuracy.
+In that event, The following subfolders contain the code needed to gather the raw features from a Ray sensor (0_Get_Features) and train a new decision tree classifier model using those features (1_Train_Model).
+Once trained, the model will need to be manually implemented in the experiment code subfolders 2_Controlled_Studies and 3_Uncontrolled_Studies (specific locations to change are mentioned in those folders' ReadMe documentation.

 ### 0_Get_Features
 This folder contains the firmware needed for both the Ray sensor and for a basestation in order to gather the raw feature data that the sensor is collecting on a doorway/passageway that you wish to train your classification model for capturing direction and various corner cases such as pass-bys.
 Have sample subjects walk in and out in a controlled manner so that you can capture what the raw features from your sensor look like under your lighting conditions and environment.
 Collect this data using what is received at the basestation and the result for that data that you wish to train with in a CSV file for use in training the model in the next step.

 ### 1_Train_Model
-This folder contains a python script called make
+This folder contains a python script called makedecisions.py that will use the CSV file of data gathered from the 0_Get_Features scripts/code in order to train a new decision tree to update the models for testing or real world deployment.

 ### 2_Controlled_Studies
+This folder contains the firmware for both the Ray sensor and for a basestation to receive packets from a Ray Sensor using the CC1101 Radio with a MSP430FR994 launchpad where the Ray Sensor sends a single packet for individual controlled events.

 ### 3_Uncontrolled_Studies
+This folder contains the firmware for both the Ray sensor and for a basestation to receive full packets from a deployed Ray Sensor using the CC1101 Radio with a MSP430FR994 launchpad where the Ray Sensor to send complete packets containing a sequence of 5 events, an estimate of their time between events, heartbeats in the absence of activity for 2 minutes, and history of the last two packets sent for redundancy.

 ## Video_Demos

-words
+Something about the video demos here....
+Needs work **************

+	-Power?
+	-Controlled?
+	-Confounding Cases?
+	-Comparison with EnOcean?

 # Building a Ray Sensor